-The Colorado Organized Crime Control Act prohibits a number of criminal activities aimed at members of criminal enterprises.
-It prohibits racketeering activity, which generally includes crimes committed by gangs or organized crime.
-Racketeering is a class 2 felony, with penalties including up to 24 years in prison and up to $1 million in fines.
+The Colorado Organized Crime Act (COCCA) prohibits “racketeering activities” such as money laundering, drug rings or gambling rings.
+Violating COCCA is a class 2 felony, carrying penalties of eight to 24 years in prison and up to $1 million in fines.

 In this article, our Denver Colorado criminal defense lawyers will address:

 - 1. What is the Colorado Organized Crime Control Act?

 - 4. What are the penalties for racketeering?

 - 6. What are defenses to racketeering charges?